theomails/progressive/README.md

-# Progressive Swing - Simple reactive component model for Swing inspired by Vue JS
+# Progressive Swing - A simple reactive component model for Swing inspired by Vue JS

 A _progressive component_ takes inputs from its parent in terms of `props`.
 It has `data`, which can be richer than the `props` passed in, which represents its whole _state_.
 Whenever this data changes, the component should pass the updated data to the framework, which